bbrewington/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 ## Connecting to IBM watsonx.data presto

 To connect dbt with watsonx.data Presto(java), you need to configure a profile in your `profiles.yml` file located in the `.dbt/` directory of your home folder.
-The following is an example configuration for connecting to IBM watsonx.data SaaS and Software instances:
+The following is an example configuration for connecting to IBM watsonx.data SaaS and software instances:

 <File name='~/.dbt/profiles.yml'>